mdc1314/OCRTOC_software_package/README.md

 ### Prepare the Docker Image
 After you have finished developing your solution, you need to upload the entire docker image for submission.

 Normally, the `/root/ocrtoc_ws` directory is mounted in the docker image using `-v` flag which makes it easier for software development.
-However, if you commit you docker image directly, the files will not be saved in the docker image.
+However, if you commit your docker image directly, the files will not be saved in the docker image.
 The solution to this problem is that you should first umount the directory and copy it into the docker image as shown below.

 1. Copy the Files into the Docker Image
 ```bash